 Since Girls Pursuing Science’s inception, over 5,000 young girls have been empowered to pursue science and entrepreneurship through our award-winning BOSS (Beauty of STEAM Series) Curriculum, a rigorous academic curriculum that introduces girls to advance science, math, and entrepreneurship through cosmetic chemistry and business development activities.

 Girls learn STEM concepts by formulating high-quality lip balms, lotions, perfumes, and eyeshadows.
 In addition to designing product packaging that sells and attracts investors by competing in the GPS annual pitch competition

 Jacquelyn Thomas, CEO

-Jacquelyn is a mom and STEM educator.
-Jacquelyn is awesome!
-To learn more about Jacquelyn’s journey, from starting her first all-girls club in 5th grade to creating an international STEAM ecosystem for girls, read her story.
+Jacquelyn is a mother and educator with a passion for science, technology, engineering, art, and mathematics (STEM and STEAM).
+Jacquelyn is amazing!
+She was a guest on FOX TV hit show I Can See Your Voice, raising awareness and money to support Girls Pursuing Science.
+To learn more about Jacquelyn’s journey, from starting her first all-girls club in 5th grade to creating an international STEAM ecosystem for girls.
+Read her story.

-Today, GPS has developed an award-winning STEAM curriculum, created cosmetic science kits, and built strong partnerships with schools, community organizations, and educators worldwide.
+Today, GPS has developed an award-winning STEAM curriculum, created cosmetic chemistry kits, and built strong partnerships with schools, community organizations, and educators worldwide.

-Our mission is to expand and improve STEAM enrichment education and learning opportunities that empower girls and expand diversity.
+Our mission is to broaden and enhance STEAM enrichment education and learning opportunities that empower girls and increase diversity.